mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 55. **FX On / Select:** Press this button to turn the corresponding effect on or off.
-Press and hold Shift and then press this button to select an effect from the list that was enabled in the MIXXX Properties FX section.
+Press and hold Shift and then press this button to select an effect from the list that was enabled in the Mixxx Properties FX section.

 56. **FX Level:** Turn this knob to adjust the level of the